Ido's Football Club: 2020s

 In 2021, IFC dropped its Sunday first squad that played in the Hoofdklasse.
 The contract of coach Jack van den Berg was ended after IFC could no longer afford him.
 Some other Sunday squads continued.
 The Saturday first squad, now the main first squad, won a Vierde Klasse section championship in 2022 and promoted to the Derde Klasse.
+In 2023 it promoted to the Tweede Klasse and in 2025 to the Eerste Klasse.